Learn to Sail

 NSC takes risk management very seriously and has a number of policies in place to ensure sailors stay safe.
 We need parent’s support to ensure that young sailors have fun in a safe and supportive environment.
-This starts with sailors bringing the right clothing and equipment to cope with cold, wet, sunny or warm conditions and having parent support.
+It’s important that young sailors bring the right clothing and equipment to cope with cold, wet, sunny or warm conditions and have a change of clothes with them.

 NSC has plastic Optimist training boats, and Waikato Thames Yachting has a fleet of O’pen Skiffs The hire cost is generally included in the Learn to Sail course fee.